CrazyFedde/docs/commands.md

 **You can replace the `!playlist` command with any of [playlist command aliases](#playlist).**

 <a name="playlist-rename"></a>
-### Playlist - Rename Playlist
+### Playlist - Rename a playlist

-Rename an existing playlist to the given name.
+Rename an existing playlist.
+The string passed to the command will be used as the new name.

 #### Usage